informalsystems/hydro/docs/spec.md

 #### If all proposals that the owner of a lock has voted for are resolved and the lock_end_round is in the past, the tokens should be reclaimable.

+### After the round is over, the powers for proposals, the total power, etc should all be frozen and cannot be updated.

 ## Tribute
 The tribute contract handles the incentivization of voters by allowing anyone to